LukeSlater02/DnD-Nearby/README.md

 #### why go all the way to the Beyond when you've got what you need right here?

 ### Project Description
 This React app was built from scratch by me as the capstone project for my first 3 months at Nashville Software School.
-I learned a lot in that time and had a lot of fun putting all that knowledge to use to create my first real larger-scale personal project.
+I learned a lot in that time and had a lot of fun putting all that knowledge to use to create my first real large-scale solo project.

 The purpose of this app is to provide a useful digital tool for players of 5th Edition Dungeons & Dragons.
 Features include: